vigneshvrm/mon-prom-grafan/scripts/README.md

 - **What it does**:
   1. Checks and installs Podman if needed
   2. Checks and deploys Prometheus if needed
+  3. Installs system & Python dependencies (python3, pip, sshpass, curl, requirements.txt)
-  3. Verifies all installation scripts are available
+  4. Verifies all installation scripts are available
-  4. Starts the Web UI
+  5. Starts the Web UI

 ## Helper Scripts